Telugu literature: Dhurjati

 Dhurjati or Dhoorjati (ధూర్జటి) (15th and 16th centuries) was a poet in the court of Krishnadevaraya and was one of the 'Ashtadiggajalu'.
 He was born to Singamma and Narayana in Sri Kalahasti and was the grandson of Jakkayya.
-His works include Sri Kalahasteeshwara Mahatyam (The grace or miracles of Lord Shiva) and Sri Kalahasteeshwara Shatakam (100+ poems in the praise of Lord Shiva).
+His works include Sri Kalahasteeswara Mahatyam (The grace or miracles of Siva) and Sri Kalahasteeswara Satakam (100+ poems in the praise of Siva).
 Dhurjati took themes from Purāṇas and added local stories and myths in his work.
 Unlike contemporaries such as Peddana and Mallana, who chose the stories of kings, he chose devotion as his theme.
 Krishnadevaraya praised Dhurjati, saying "Stuti mati yaina Andhrakavi Dhurjati palkulakelagalgeno yetulita madhuri mahima...."
 (How is Dhurjati's poetry so immeasurably beautiful).
 He was known as Pedda Dhurjati ("Elder Dhurjati") as there were four other people from the same family line who went by the name of Dhurjati during the same period and after him.
-His grandson Venkataraya Dhurjati, wrote Indumati Parinayam ("Marriage of Indumati"), a story from Kalidasa's Raghuvamsam.
+His grandson Venkataraya Dhurjati, wrote Indumati Parinayam ("Marriage of Indumati"), a story from Kalidasa's Raghuvamsa.